 Step 3.
-Is the Conceptual Model Valid?
+Is the Assumptions Document Valid?

-Perform a structured walk-through of the concepttual model before an audience that includes the project manager, analysts, and SMEs.
-This is called conceptual-model validation.
-If errors or omissions are discovered in the conceptual model, which is almost always the case, then the conceptual model must be updated before proceeding to programming in Step 4.
+- Perform a structured walk-through of the assumptions document before an audience that includes the project manager, analysts, and SMEs. - If errors or omissions are discovered in the assumptions document, which is almost always the case, then the assumptions document must be updated before proceeding to programming in Step 4.